isomerpages/sndgo-corp/index.md

           description: Help safeguard our ICT systems
           url: /about-smart-nation/secure-smart-nation/report-data-incident
   - infopic:
-      title: 94% of our Government services are digital from end to end!
-      description: See how we have progressed as a Digital Government
-      button: READ MORE ABOUT IT
-      url: /about-smart-nation/digital-government#the-progress-so-far
-      image: /images/initiatives/Singpass-05.jpeg
-      alt: Singpass
-  - infopic:
       title: We're the world's smartest city for the third year running!
       description: Here are our milestones and achievements
       button: Follow Our Journey